-Budgeted cost: £ 4,000
+Budgeted cost: £ 12,000

-Activity Evidence that supports this approach Challenge number(s) addressed A range of structured interventions will be available to support identified children including: WordAware EEF: Evidence suggests that Oral language interventions that explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary.
-2
+Activity Evidence that supports this approach Challenge number(s) addressed All class teachers will have regular, covered, allocated time to work with EEF: On average, individualised instruction approaches have an impact of 4 months' additional progress.
+1 identified children 1:1 or in small groups.
+Small group learning might be another promising approach to meeting differing learner needs without reducing the total amount of teaching time that pupils receive.
+A range of structured interventions will be available to support identified children including: WordAware, EEF: Evidence suggests that Oral language interventions that explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary.
 On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.
-(WordAware) Individual disadvantaged pupils may be offered funded curricular or extra- curricular arts activities.
+(WordAware) 2 Individual disadvantaged pupils may be offered funded curricular or extra- curricular arts activities.
 EEF: Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
 6 Individual disadvantaged pupils may be offered funded curricular or extra- curricular sports activities.
 EEF: The overall impact of sports participation on academic achievement tends to be positive but low.
 7 Individual disadvantaged pupils will be supported to ensure they have access to age & stage appropriate books.
 This has been a strategy at Holbrook for a number of years and we have seen consistent positive impact including developing a love of reading and expanding children's experience of a variety of authors.
 3